wtsimkins/zcw-assessment2/Part5-SQL-README.md

 You can test out your code on [w3school](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_join)

 NOTE:
-1. In real life, you can put column and table name in quote, but for this test, don't do it.
+1. In real life, you can put column and table name in quote, but don't do it for this test (else the unit test won't pass).
 2. Put `;` at the end of all your statement.
 2. If you tested your code on w3school and it works, but the test doesn't pass.
 THAT IS OK!
+Call Nhu over.

 HINT: To escape a quote, use `\"`.